hipe/tmx/README.md

     indicates the aspiration to share a significant portion of code (or documention, etc) across those sub-projects (code or documention that itself is under active development).

+  - (it is also our belief that keeping projects "near" to each other will encourage them to share dependency, architecture and testing decisions and thereby help combat "software erosion" (mentioned in [12 factor][heroku3], explained well in [this old heroku blog][heroku4], and defined more formally in a wikipedia page). that is: if a project is off in its own little corner, we forget it exists for a few years and then when we re-discover it, the cost of getting it to work again is higher than if we had just done progressive upkeep of it.)

   - if a sub-project gets obnoxiously huge: it can fork from this project, we can prune its excess and (back in this project) we can sunset it.